Should you ever work for free?

-I lose count of my “jobs” these days: my literary writing (that theoretically pays, or had better one day or else), a nonprofit board on which I serve as president, and the magazine I started last summer.
+I lose count of my “jobs” these days: my literary writing (that theoretically pays, or had better one day or else), a magazine I started last summer.
 While I certainly put the same intensity into everything, I can definitely say that I work more hours for free than I do for pay.

 So when I got the advice from a well-meaning friend, “You shouldn't let them work you like that for free!”
 I had to shake my head a little to see his perspective.
 I'm so committed to these projects (and I know the money simply isn't there unless I raise it myself) that I don't mind the work:pay ratio.
 My general agreement with myself is that, as long as I'm making enough money to pay bills, buy good coffee and local meats and veggies, and save a little, I can do whatever I want with my (ahem) “spare” time as long as it's for a genuinely good cause.